itsjunhyeon/minimal-mistakes/_posts/2021-11-14-grand-open.md

 def aboutMe():
-    print("I'm studying programming languages and doing some project on my own now.\n") print("and I also posting about another studies.\n") print("I really hope you to get something useful on my blog.\n") print("This description will continue to be modified.") opening()
+    print("I'm studying programming languages and doing some project on my own now.\n") print("and I am also posting about another studies.\n") print("I really hope you to get something useful on my blog.\n") print("This description will continue to be modified.") opening()